Saviz-Mohammadi/Blog/blog/content/posts/C++/Data structures and algorithms/C++ DSA and STL Intro.md

 <p>
-Of course in scenarios such as these it is quiet simple to know which one is better and more perforable.
-However, sometimes our problems can become so complex and difficult to achieve that we rather perfer to come up with a method of approaching the problem which is not neccessarilly the most performant approach, but is perfomant enough and most impornantly helps us to understand and solve the problem in the most understandable way possible.
-For these reasons, we will  perfer the recursive approach for solving problems much later in our discussinos once we encounter complex data structures and problems so complex that it becomes virtually impossible to accomplish using normal loops. the following is the iterative approcah, which once more is more performant, but it can be difficult to write or think about:
+Of course, in such scenarios, knowing which algorithm is better and more perforable is quite simple.
+However, sometimes our problems can become so complex and challenging to achieve that we prefer to come up with a method of approaching the problem that is not necessarily the most performant approach but is performant enough and, most importantly, helps us to understand and solve the problem in the most understandable way possible.
+For these reasons, we will prefer the recursive approach for solving problems much later in our discussions once we encounter complex data structures and problems so complex that they become virtually impossible to accomplish using regular loops.
+The following is the iterative approach, which is more performant but can be slightly challenging to write or think about:
 </p>